HL7/fhircast-docs/docs/specification/May2019Ballot.md

 ## Session Discovery
 Before establishing a subscription, an app must know the `hub.topic` which is an unique url identifying the session, and the `cast-hub` which is the base url of the Hub.
 The app discovers these two urls as part of a SMART on FHIR launch.

 The app MUST either be launched from the driving application following the [SMART on FHIR EHR launch](http://www.hl7.org/fhir/smart-app-launch#ehr-launch-sequence) flow or the app may initiate the launch following the [SMART on FHIR standalone launch](http://www.hl7.org/fhir/smart-app-launch/#standalone-launch-sequence).
 In either case, the app MUST request and be granted the `fhircast` OAuth2.0 scope.
-Accompanying this scope grant, the authorization server MUST supply the `cast-hub` and `cast-session` SMART launch parameters alongside the access token.
+Accompanying this scope grant, the authorization server MUST supply the `cast-hub` and `hub.topic` SMART launch parameters alongside the access token.
 These parameters identify the Hub's base url, and a unique, opaque identifier of the current user's session, respectivly.
 Per SMART, when scopes of `openid` and `fhirUser` are granted, the app will additionally receive the current user's identity in an `id_token`.

 ### SMART Launch Example
-Note that the SMART launch parameters include the Hub's base url and and the session identifier in the `cast-hub` and `cast-session` fields.
+Note that the SMART launch parameters include the Hub's base url and and the session identifier in the `cast-hub` and `hub.topic` fields.

 ```
 {